About the university

 Newcastle University School of Engineering offers undergraduate and masters degrees in marine technology, including Naval Architecture, Marine Engineering, Small Craft Design, Offshore Engineering, Subsea Engineering and Pipeline engineering.
 Newcastle has one of the world’s oldest schools of marine technology, with Naval Architecture first offered as a degree subject in 1902.
 The Marine, Offshore and Subsea division of the School of Engineering currently has about 200 undergraduate students, 80 MSc students and 55 PhD students.

-Our typical cohort in Marine Transport is about 25 students per year, with students coming from all parts of the world to study with us.
+Newcastle University's typical cohort in Marine Transport is about 25 students per year, with students coming from all parts of the world to study with them.
 This year’s cohort includes students from China, Taiwan, Turkey, Greece, Indonesia, Nigeria, Cyprus, UK, Netherlands, Spain and Poland.